 Look for an Oval of 1.3 - 1.65 to 1, with a full middle section and symmetrical ends.
 It's fire and brilliance are similar to the 'brilliant' cut round diamond and is popular for this very reason.

-This exquisite shaped stone also looks wonderful when accompanied by round brilliant cut diamonds. (search for your diamond):
+This exquisite shaped stone also looks wonderful when accompanied by round brilliant cut diamonds.
+View our oval cut diamond engagement rings

 The Radiant Diamond